-I was thrilled to see two people picked Paper Mario: The Thousand-Year Door as their favourite game of all-time.
+Paper Mario: The Thousand-Year Door as their favourite game of all-time.
 Make that a threesome pick!
 Tony made mention of Luigi's Mansion as his favourite.
 He must be ecstatic over next year's sequel!
 And finally, Kyle wanted to profess his love for the Star Fox franchise and cited the first two titles as his favourite games of all-time.
 He goes on to say, "I learned how to read because of the original Star Fox.
 I wanted to play more Star Fox after beating the 64 game as a kid, but the original doesn't have voice acting.
 I painfully learned every word in the game at the ripe old age of 5.
 To this day, I can recite every word in both games flawlessly."
 Talk about having something embedded in your brain!
 I thought I was the only one who could recite dialogue in certain games that well.
 It definitely says something against the throwaway scripts we see today.

 Best excuse heard when losing in a game.